tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

 > and remove fragmentation from them at the same time
 > 3. Drop the old filegroup that you were going to shrink anyway (or
 > shrink it way down if its the primary filegroup)
-> 4. Move the indexes back to the original filegroup if desired
+> 4. Move the indexes back to the original filegroup if desired (added by me :))

 This script automates those steps so you don't have to.